Jill Zarin’s Husband Fighting Cancer: How This ‘RHONY’ Star Is Celebrating Their Love

 Jill Zarin announced late last year that her husband, Bobby Zarin, had been diagnosed with cancer once again.
-He was diagnosed when he was filming The Real Housewives of New York and Zarin took it personally when people reached out to her.
+He was diagnosed when he was filming The Real Housewives of New York, and Zarin took it personally when people reached out to her.
 It was his diagnosis that completely changed her friendship with Bethenny Frankel.
 Jill expected Frankel to be there for her and check in on Bobby, and while Bethenny did send him flowers, Jill made a huge deal about her doorman doing the same thing and Bethenny wasn’t doing enough.

 According to a new Bravo report, Jill Zarin is now revealing that it is tough to deal with another cancer diagnosis, especially since things were going so well before.
 Jill had no idea that her husband’s cancer had returned or that he was even sick again.
-This past weekend, the couple attended Luann de Lesseps’ wedding in Palm Springs and it sounds like they needed the time away to think about something else.
+This past weekend, the couple attended Luann de Lesseps’ wedding in Palm Springs, and it sounds like they needed the time away to think about something else.

 And it sounds like Zarin and her husband are focusing on their lives together and everything they have built over the past many years.
 This week, the couple celebrated their wedding anniversary, as they have been married for 16 years.
 And rather than focus on the cancer fight ahead of them, Jill Zarin decided to focus on all the wonderful memories they had created together throughout the years.